Oncaspar LYO (Pegaspargase)

 Important Warnings

-There are several important warnings and conditions that must be considered before using Oncaspar LYO.
+There are several important considerations before using Oncaspar LYO.

 Who Should Not Take Oncaspar LYO

-Do not use if you are allergic to pegaspargase or any ingredients, have severe liver disease, have ever had pancreatitis (inflammation of the pancreas), have ever had blood clots following asparaginase therapy, or have ever had severe bleeding following asparaginase therapy.
+Do not use Oncaspar LYO if you are allergic to pegaspargase or any of its ingredients, have severe liver disease, pancreatitis, or a history of blood clots or severe bleeding after asparaginase therapy.

 Medical Conditions to Discuss